 - Not enough soil had been ordered from the defendant to grow the number of plants claimed in the casualty loss.

-- There were actually two nursery operations being run by plaintiff under the same roof as the casualty claim.
+- There were actually two nursery operations being run by the plaintiff under the same roof as the casualty claim.
 However, separate records had not been kept between the two separate nursery growing operations.
-It could not be demonstrated by the plaintiff that alleged defective soil had not been used in both nursery operations.
+It could not be demonstrated by the plaintiff that the alleged defective soil had not been used in both nursery operations.

-- The number of plants claimed as a loss differed from the time period testified to by defendant.
+- The number of plants claimed as a loss differed from the time period testified to by the defendant.

-This matter settled after depositions.
+This product liability matter was settled after depositions.